ZiW-io/Ultimate-AWS-Solutions-Architect-Course-SAA-C02-/README.md

 Original course by Stéphane Maarek.
 Personal notes by Michael Wang.

-If anyone wishes to use them, they completely open to you.
+If anyone wishes to use them, they are completely open to you.

 Do with them what you like!